mikeonslow/elm-workshop/README.md

+This work is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

+Portions of this repository have been adapted from [Richard Feldman's Elm Workshop](https://github.com/rtfeldman/elm-workshop).

+Also, some of the setup verfication ideas were adapted from this repository: [Elm Curriculum](https://github.com/mbuscemi/elm-curriculum)

 # Introduction to Elm (Workshop)

 Interested in Elm, but not sure where to begin?
 This is the workshop for you!